Code-Institute-Submissions/jurica29-lenglishonlinelearning_NovResub/README.md

   **Navigation menu** - The navigation menu is clear and consistent for all visitors and users.

-  **Home page** - Home page enables visitors/users to easily switch between 2 categories of posts or use navigation menu functions.
+  **Home page** - Home page enables visitors/users to easily browse lessons/courses offered.

   **Register/Login/Logout page** - Site visitors can register at register page or sign in at login page.